pukinho/JS_Value_Converter/readme.txt

-Value converter, created using HTML, Bootstrap & JS
+Value converter, created using HTML, CSS Bootstrap & JS

+The app converts weight, distance and energy values.
 Just select what you want to convert and insert the value.
 The app will do the rest :)